9 statistical bulletins

 Keywords: alcohol, teetotal, units, drunk, binge drinking

-Cigarette smoking among adults including the proportion of people who smoke, their demographic breakdowns, changes over time, and e-cigarettes.
+Cigarette smoking habits among adults in the UK, including the proportion of people who smoke, demographic breakdowns, changes over time, and use of e-cigarettes.

 Keywords: omnibus, general household survey, general lifestyle survey, opinions and lifestyle survey, vaping

 Deaths in the UK which are known to be direct consequences of alcohol misuse.

 Keywords: drinking, mortality, alcoholism, by sex, by age, by region

 Size and growth within the UK non-financial sectors as measured by the Annual Business Survey.